WKimandu/java-ee-microservice-assessment/README.md

 This repository is configured with GitHub Actions for continuous integration.
 Your code will be automatically built and tested when you submit a pull request.

 ## Test Note
 This is a test note to verify the GitHub Actions workflow with self-hosted runner.
+[Test run at 2025-03-31 07:45 UTC]